My Tennessee Mountain Home

 My Tennessee Mountain Home is the eleventh solo studio album by American entertainer Dolly Parton.
 It was released on April 2, 1973, by RCA Victor.
 The house pictured on the album cover was the house in which the Parton family lived during the late 1940s and early 1950s.

 Content

 Largely a concept album about her childhood in rural East Tennessee, the album begins with a recitation of the first letter Parton wrote to her parents shortly after moving from her hometown of Sevierville, Tennessee to Nashville in 1964.
 Most of the songs are fond reminiscences of her youth and family, though in one song, "In the Good Old Days (When Times Were Bad)", Parton candidly admits that though she is grateful for the lessons the poverty of her childhood taught her, she is in no hurry to repeat the experience.
 The final cut on the album, "Down on Music Row", recounts her first days on Nashville's Music Row, trying to get a record deal, and thanking those who helped her along the way, making specific mention of Chet Atkins and RCA's Bob Ferguson.

+In 2022, the Tennessee General Assembly passed legislation signed into law by Governor Bill Lee to add “My Tennessee Mountain Home” as one of Tennessee’s official state songs.